Episteme and Techne

 6. Plotinus

 As might be expected, Plotinus’ philosophy does not have much use for the concept of technê.
 Its account of knowledge is fuller than that of craft and is close to Aristotle’s idea of epistêmê in the strong sense.
 In the Enneads, epistêmê is not directly associated with technê.
 In the first place, epistêmê refers to the particular cognitive state of the first hypostasis from the One, Nous, in which there is an identity between knowledge and what is known (VI.
 6. 15).
 Our souls gain true knowledge by the presence of Nous, although Nous knows non-discursively while our souls characteristically know in a discursive way (V. 9.
 7; IV.
 3.18).
 Discursive knowledge is the sort of knowing that moves from, e.g., premise to conclusion; non-discursive thought, then, is a unitary grasp or understanding.
 Discursive knowledge, through dialectic, is able to speak in a reasoned way about each thing, say what it is and in what way it differs from others, and what it has in common with those with which it exists, and so on.
 It does all these things with certain knowledge (epistêmê) and not by opinion (I. 3.
 4).
-Plotinus also uses epistêmê in another sense to refer to the various branches of knowledge which are articulated in theorems (e.g., IV.
+Plotinus also uses epistêmê in another sense to refer to a kind of knowledge which is articulated in theorems (e.g., IV.
 3. 2).
 Since the ideal state for a human is to enjoy the knowledge which is found in Nous and then, beyond that, the contemplation of the One, Plotinus gives short shrift to the civic virtues of courage, justice, and moderation.
 Once one attains the higher levels, he gives up the civic virtues in their usual sense.
 At this level, moderation, for instance, is not measure and limit but rather separation from one’s lower nature (I. 2.
 7. 25).

 Technê, then, is even further down Plotinus’ list of concerns.
 He gives as examples of technai grammar, rhetoric, lyre playing, music, housebuilding, medicine, and farming (II.
 3. 2.
 10–15; IV.
 4. 31.
 15–20).
 The most important use of the nature of technê is to illustrate points about the coming to be of the universe.
 Plotinus holds that Nous gives rise to the rational principle (logos) which is responsible for the existence of our universe (III.
 2. 2) although the rational principle does not create the universe because the universe neither comes into existence nor perishes (III.
 2. 1).
 Still, Plotinus uses analogies with technê to explain the work of the rational principle.
 In the treatise on beauty, he says that beauty in the material world comes from shape or form and rational principle; insofar as matter is ordered by these it is beautiful.
 As an illustration of this point he cites the way technê can bestow beauty on a house and its parts (I. 6.
 2).
 In justifying the presence of both good and evil in the universe, he cites the way a painter includes varying and contrasting elements in painting (III.
 2. 11).
 In another very striking passage, Plotinus invokes the technai of dance, music, and drama to explain the way contrasting elements in the life of the universe are blended (III.
 2. 16).
 Nevertheless, there are ways in which the activity of the rational principle is different from technê.
 The most important is that rational principle does not reason that the universe should exist; the creative power of rational principle is the power to make another thing without striving for its being made.
 This power is not acquired or learnt the way a technê is (III.
 2. 2).
 In explaining the way nature works, Plotinus says that nature is productive because of its contemplation of realities in Nous.
 Its act of contemplation makes what it contemplates— as though the very act of contemplation were automatically productive (III.
 8. 4).
 In a similar vein he says that the universe is an image of reality but does not exist by discursive thought (dianoia) nor by contrivance of craft (epitechnêsis) (II.
 9. 8).
-Plotinus, then, is proposing the interesting notion that pure thought, while distinct from craft, can be productive in its own right.
+Plotinus, then, is proposing the interesting notion that pure thought can be productive in its own right, without the need of a technê.

 Hence Plotinus can dismiss technê as later than soul and imitating it, making unclear and weak copies, childish things not worth much, stacking up many devices in making an image of nature (IV.
 3. 10).
 Still, Plotinus makes some interesting claims about craft when he is being less severe.
 Making an analogy with the beauty in Nous, Plotinus says that the statue is beautiful not because of the stone but because of the form which craft puts in it.
 Moreover, this beauty which exists in the craft is much better than the beauty expressed in the stone (V. 8.
 1).
 Drawing another analogy between Nous and technê, he says that the forming principles of the universe come from Nous the way the forming principles in the souls of craftsmen come from their crafts (V. 9.
 3).
 Finally he raises the question whether technê might be based somehow in the intelligible world.
 In answer, he distinguishes those crafts which imitate nature from those which consider proportion in general.
 The former are painting, sculpture, dance, and mime.
 However, music deals with proportion of an intelligible kind (V. 9.
 11).
 Music, then, has some grasp of purely intelligible proportion.